 Besides a rich history, the Sasebo area has been a major producer of porcelain since the Edo period.
 The famous Mikawachi porcelain comes from the area east of Sasebo.
 The gateway to the 99 islands of the Saikai National Park is only 20 minutes by car from the center of the city.
 A short boat ride will take you to uninhabited islands for exploring or camping.
 A gigantic theme park, Huis Ten Bosch, is just to the east and can easily be reached by train.
 The sea area includes Hirado Island (where Will Adams of “Shogon” fame is buried) and a part of Goto Islands.
 The Saikai Bridge, which leads to the Uragashira Peace Park, is the largest arch-type bridge in the world.
 The well-known August Jazz Festival is held every year in Nimitz Park, which is part of the US Naval Base.
 The population is about 250,000.
 The city was severely damaged during the bombing of World War II, but has been rebuilt and is now a modern city whose industries include shipbuilding and metallurgy.Observatory at Saikai National Park

 The relationship between Albuquerque and Sasebo began when individuals from both cities met and became friends during the Korean War.
 Our continued relationship over the years has involved many projects attracting the interest of Japanese sponsored businesses to Albuquerque, as well as several student exchanges.
 Both cities look forward to celebrating 50 years of friendship and partnership in 2016.

 Sasebo became a Sister City in 1966 with ceremonies in Albuquerque.

-For more information on Sasebo, please contact the Chair:
+For more information on Sasebo, please contact the Chairs: